jonathan081/achoo/README.md

 ## Week 5 10/30/2020
 ### Accomplishments:
    - We have decided our use case for the app
-   - We have begun the project
+   - Coding is underway!
    - We have established how many app pages we need and what we want to do in terms of color scheme.
 ### Failures
    - Was not able to meet with Alva to talk about new database needs.
 One of the goals for this week.
+   - We could not find any known test methods for this API.

 ### Challenges:
    - How is this API to work with?